MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 Welcome to the Microsoft Entra Suite trial user guide.
 Make the most of your free trial by discovering the robust and comprehensive capabilities of [Microsoft Entra](what-is-entra.md).

+> [!Tip]
+> Save this trial user guide to your browser favorites.
+When links in the trial user guide take you away from this location, it'll be easier to return to this guide to continue.

 ## What is the Microsoft Entra Suite?

-[Microsoft Entra Suite](https://microsoft.com/security/blog/2024/07/11/simplified-zero-trust-security-with-the-microsoft-entra-suite-and-unified-security-operations-platform-now-generally-available/) is the product SKU for identity and network access solutions from Microsoft.
+[Microsoft Entra Suite](https://microsoft.com/security/blog/2024/07/11/simplified-zero-trust-security-with-the-microsoft-entra-suite-and-unified-security-operations-platform-now-generally-available/) is the product edition for identity and network access solutions from Microsoft.
 It delivers a complete cloud-based solution for workforce access.

 With Microsoft Entra Suite, you can protect and verify any identity, provide secure access from anywhere to any app or resource (cloud or on-premises), keep users and organizations safe by filtering out malicious content, and ensure that only the right identities have access to your organization's apps and resources.